 - 5.17.
 At the Spending Review (SR) 2020, the Government announced that core spending power for Local Government as a sector would rise by an estimated 4.5% (c£2.2billion) along with a package of measures to support Local Government in their response to the COVID-19 pandemic.
-The major features of the national announcements were: - Additional COVID-19 related funding from: - o £1,550m grant for additional expenditure pressure; - £762m fund to support irrecoverable loss of Council tax and business rates revenues incurred in 2020/21; - o Sales, fees and charges (SFC) compensation scheme; which will be extended into the first three months of 2021/22; and - £670m to fund Council tax support through a Local Council Tax Support (LCTS) grant; and - o £111m to fund lower tier Authorities. - 5.18.
+The major features of the national announcements were: - Additional COVID-19 related funding from: - o £1,550m grant for additional expenditure pressure; - £762m fund to support irrecoverable loss of Council Tax and Business Rates revenues incurred in 2020/21; - o Sales, fees and charges (SFC) compensation scheme; which will be extended into the first three months of 2021/22; and - £670m to fund Council Tax support through a Local Council Tax Support (LCTS) grant; and - o £111m to fund lower tier Authorities. - 5.18.
 The Provisional Settlement was announced on 17th December 2020.
-The settlement resulted in an additional £0.7m of funding for TDC, of which c£0.3m is the Council's share of the £1,550m grant for additional expenditure pressure, £0.1m to fund Council Tax support through a Local Council Tax Support (LCTS) grant and c£0.3m is the Council's share of the new £111m lower tier grant.
+The settlement resulted in an additional c£0.7m of funding for TDC, of which c£0.4m is the Council's share of the £1,550m grant for additional expenditure pressure, £0.1m to fund Council Tax support through a Local Council Tax Support (LCTS) grant and c£0.3m is the Council's share of the new £111m lower tier grant.
 These grants are for 2021/22 only. - 5.19.
+On 4th February 2021, we had confirmation of the Final Settlement that includes the New Homes Bonus, and Lower Tier Authority Grant.
+Further details of the COVID-19 support measures will be published shortly.
+The outcome of the current published Final Settlement is that there are no changes to the Provisional Settlement.

+5.20.
 Alongside the settlement MHCLG published a policy paper, seeking views on the package of measures to support Local Government in their response to the COVID-19 pandemic (discussed above).
-The paper includes technical details of how the fund to support irrecoverable loss of council tax and business rates revenue could work.
+The paper includes technical details of how the fund to support irrecoverable loss of Council Tax and Business Rates revenue could work.
 Consideration of these measures has been built into the budget although it should be noted that they are not confirmed and, for the irrecoverable losses element, the actual allocation might not be confirmed until as late as January 2022.